Kamari93/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-A rock paper scissors program where the user plays the game against the computer
+A rock paper scissors console program where the user plays the game against the computer